 “In spite of the opinions of certain narrow-minded people who would shut up the human race upon this globe, we shall one day travel to the moon, the planets, and the stars with the same facility, rapidity and certainty as we now make the ocean voyage from Liverpool to New York.
 Jules Verne as Professor Lidenbrock 1864

-The sign outside the abandoned tin mine which stopped production in 1917 (the mine not the sign…) read: Dangerous no entry.
+The sign outside the abandoned tin mine which stopped production in 1917 read: Dangerous no entry.
 It was obviously put there by narrow-minded people who would shut up the human race upon this globe and anyway as my native language is Afrikaans I did not understand what was written on it!
 I actually only went there to take some photos of the entrance of the mine and the surrounding area for an Afrikaans post lying in my drafts about how a friend and me “discovered” the mine 23 years ago.

 Having taken said photos I decided to poke my camera inside the opening/hole and took a photo.
 It is literally a hole as it has been filled up.
 I was dissatisfied with the shot.
 Now there is an Afrikaans poem about a moth circling a candle and it has this internal discussion saying it won’t be like the other moths, it will only circle the fire from a distance… but eventually it became toast or is it barbecue?
 I was actually thinking of this poem when I sat there.
 Well as I am here now I could just as well go inside, just to take a quick peek.
 I didn’t even have a torch with me as I didn’t plan to go inside, but I would only remain at the entrance which would provide enough light for a few meters.
 Sliding into the hole my (new) grey t-shirt became a brown t-shirt as I had to force myself in.
 I took a few photos and then wanted to kick myself for not bringing a torch. until I remembered that my mobile phone has a torch !
-A solitary journey to center of the earth was born.
+A solitary journey to the center of the earth was born.

-In this area area it is quite evident that these tunnels have been excavated↓
+Here it is quite evident that these tunnels have been excavated↓

 ↓Very soon I met this little cute fellow↓